OFS/ofs.github.io/docs/hw/common/reference_manual/ofs_sw/mnl_sw_ofs.md

-### **8.5 Creating RPMs**
+### **8.3 Creating OPAE Packages**

 To ease the RPM creation process, the OPAE SDK provides a simple RPM creation script.
-The parameters to the RPM create script are fedora or rhel, depending on which distribution is targeted.
-For rhel, the build flag -DOPAE\_MINIMAL\_BUILD is set to ON, omitting the binaries which have dependencies on external components that RHEL does not include in its base repositories.
+The parameter to the RPM create script for either Fedora or RHEL is `unrestricted` For rhel, the build flag -DOPAE\_MINIMAL\_BUILD is set to ON, omitting the binaries which have dependencies on external components that RHEL does not include in its base repositories.